-The UCLA-CDU Dana Center for Neuroscience and Society is an interdisciplinary initiative that reimagines the relationship between neuroscience and the public.
-Our mission is to develop a practice of community partnered neuroscience, influencing education, research, and systems change through centering the knowledge of communities historically underrepresented in neuroscience research.
+The UCLA CDU Dana Center is an interdisciplinary initiative that reimagines the relationship between neuroscience and the public.
+Our mission is to develop a practice of community partnered neuroscience, influencing education, research, and systems change through centering the knowledge of local communities in neuroscience research.

-To these ends, we bring together scholars from neuroscience, social science, education, policy, and the humanities to work with local clinician-scholars, community partners, and organizations in South Los Angeles to foster new types of experts, including neuroscientists able to lead community participatory research and community experts able to navigate the methods of neuroscience.
+To this end, we bring together scholars from neuroscience, social science, education, policy, and the humanities to work with local clinician-scholars, community partners, and organizations in South Los Angeles.
+Our goal is to foster new types of experts, including neuroscientists capable of leading community participatory research and community experts who can navigate the methods of neuroscience.

-• Hosting a series of Idea Salons, aimed at fostering discussion, inspiring research, and building a shared language across traditional neuroscience and society boundaries.
+Later this year, we plan to host a series of Idea Salons aimed at fostering discussion, inspiring research, and building a shared understanding across the boundaries of traditional neuroscience and society.

 Center Directors